A framework at this stage has to disclose its evidentiary basis.

-Where the pattern recognition came from.
+Where the pattern recognition and the methodology come from.

 I am a Staff Solutions Architect at LaunchDarkly.
 Before that, most of my career was spent in vendor professional services working with large enterprise clients: roughly two years at MITRE and a longer stretch at Red Hat as both an architect and a consultant in their professional services organization.

 Across all of those engagements, the pattern I kept picking up is the same.
 Teams are routinely unaware of where they sit in the flow of value, which means their motivations and their problem-solving instincts drift out of alignment with the larger company initiative.
 Teams that produce real value but cannot articulate that value get defunded, with downstream consequences for the organization that defunded them.
 Cultural change initiatives stall not because the ideas are bad but because nobody can answer the question how does this make us more money in language the people who decide funding can use.
-R.I.V.E.R. is my attempt to formalize the instincts and institutional knowledge that consultative roles produce, and to give the industry a shared way of asking and answering that question.
+RIVER is my attempt to formalize the instincts and institutional knowledge that consultative roles produce, and to give the industry a shared way of asking and answering that question.

 What changed, and what I am trying to do about it.

 What changed is that the trends became urgent.
-AI agents are entering software workflows now, and one of the things that fact makes inarguable is that an enormous amount of organizational knowledge passes through humans implicitly: the guardrails, the routing, the value-context that human workers carry without being asked to articulate it.
+AI agents are entering software workflows now, and that arrival makes a long-implicit fact unavoidable.
+An enormous amount of organizational knowledge passes through humans implicitly: the guardrails, the routing, the value-context that human workers carry without being asked to articulate it.
 Agents do not carry that context.
-When they take over a piece of work, what gets lost is exactly the thing that the consultative roles I have spent my career in were trying to surface and make explicit in the first place.
+When they take over a piece of work, what gets lost is exactly the thing consultative roles exist to surface and make explicit.

-This is also worth saying plainly.
 I have spent my career in consultative work, not in research.
-The trends I have picked up across more than a decade are anecdotal in the strict methodological sense, and proving them out requires what I cannot build alone: structured research, a wider participant pool, and the kind of methods rigor I do not have.
-A research collaboration is being formed to anchor Phase 1.
-Its purpose, in part, is to pull me from practitioner toward researcher, and to make sure the data the program eventually produces back to the industry is solid, vetted, and applicable.
+The trends I have picked up are anecdotal in the strict methodological sense, and proving them out requires what I cannot build alone: structured research, a wider participant pool, and the kind of methods rigor I do not have.
+Dr. Parsons Willis leads the research program that anchors Phase 1; her mixed-methods practice supplies the rigor my pattern recognition lacks, and her role is what pulls me from practitioner toward researcher.

 Field observation, then formalization.